drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_15.md

 # OR 3: Lesson Plan Lecture 15
-## Bayesian Games
+## Stochastic Games

 ### Aims of lecture

 At the end of this lecture students will be able to:

-- Define a Bayesian game;
+- Define a stochastic game;
-- Be familiar with concept of Bernoulli payoff function;
-- Obtain Nash equilibria in Bayesian games;
+- Obtain Nash equilibria in some stochastic games;

 ### Timeline